How does a flash glucose monitor and CGM work?

 Help and tutorials from the Freestyle Libre manufacturer Abbott.

 With a CGM your latest sugar levels show up on device or mobile automatically, transmitted by Bluetooth.
-With a flash glucose monitor, it’s only when you wave (scan) your device over your sensor that you get your blood sugar readings.
+With a flash glucose monitor, it’s only when you wave (scan) your device over your sensor that you get your sugar readings.

 Your diabetes healthcare team should be able to support you to make the decision on which device will be best for you.

 How do I get a flash glucose monitor or CGM?

 If you’re in England, Wales or Scotland, check the latest guidelines on who should be offered a flash glucose monitor or CGM on the NHS.
 If you’re in Northern Ireland, you’ll need to check with your healthcare team.

 Generally people with type 1 diabetes should be offered a CGM or flash glucose monitor and some people with type 2 diabetes may also be offered a CGM or flash glucose monitor to help manage diabetes.